 Oh, and the set for this film?
 Word is it may be the actual battlefield, yeah.
 The crew member thinks that 100 of the actor’s people died in this battle, but the actor, turns out, is from New Jersey.

 And then we cut to Minnesota, 1979.
-As before, at the request of the survivors, names have been changed as we cut through various footage.
-We’re introduced to two members of the Gerhardts, a crime family.
-One, Dodd, played by Jeffrey Donovan, and a companion, Hanzee, played by Zahn McClarnon, wait impatiently for the arrival of the youngest brother, Rye, played by Kieran Culkin.
+We’re introduced to two members of the Gerhardt crime family.
+Dodd, played by Jeffrey Donovan, and a companion, Hanzee, played by Zahn McClarnon, wait for the arrival of the youngest brother, Rye, played by Kieran Culkin.
 Not only is Rye late, but he doesn’t have the money and he didn’t give it to Ollie, like he claims.

 Everyone else has paid but Rye, too.
 Even if he needed the money, Dodd reminds him that you earn for the family, not yourself.
 But Dodd is the eldest, then Bear, and that’s the throne.
 Dodd tells Rye that he’s a Gerhardt, but to Rye, that’s like Jupiter saying that Pluto is a planet, too.
 I don’t get it, either.
 Rye has ambitions.
 He doesn’t want to do bullshit collections like some chump, but everybody earns.
 That’s the law.